ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/A New Clue.md

 a = 7
 clue = 10

-all check corner case rooms had a low case clue found
+all check corner case rooms had a low case clue found in the rooms

+The check corner case rooms are
+- Patio
+- Nook
+- Office
+- Pantry